 ๐ต๐ฌ Aragip, Papua New Guinea

 Operational procedures at Aragip are informal and dictated by the harsh environment.
 Flights are generally unscheduled or charter-based, heavily dependent on favorable weather conditions.
-There is no terminal building, check-in counter, or security apparatus.
-Passengers meet the aircraft at the edge of the airstrip, where the pilot performs all necessary duties, including weighing luggage and verifying manifests.
-The arrival or departure of a plane is often a community event, with locals gathering to collect supplies or greet visitors.
+There is no traditional terminal building, check-in counter, or security apparatus.
+Passengers typically meet the aircraft at the edge of the airstrip, where the pilot performs all necessary duties, including weighing luggage and verifying manifests.
+The arrival or departure of a plane is often a significant community event, with locals gathering to collect supplies or greet visitors.

 Minimum domestic connection: